pgMemento/pgMemento/README.md

   ) p ON (true)
 </pre>

+This is also the moment when the DDL log tables are becoming relevant.
+In order to produce a correct historic replica of a table, the table schema for the requested time (transaction) window has to be known.
+Note, that tables might also change their structure during the requested period.
+This is not handled at the moment.
+Only the upper boundary is used to query the `audit_column_log` table to reconstruct an historic template.

+The template tables are created as temporary tables.
+This means when restoring the audited tables as VIEWs they only exist as long as the current sessions lasts (ON COMMIT PRESERVE ROWS).
+When creating a new session the restore procedure has to be called again.
+It doesn't matter if the target schema already exist.
+When restoring the audited tables as BASE TABLEs, they will of course remain in the target schema but requiring extra disk space.

 #### 5.5.5.
-Table templates

-If I would use 'table_A' as the template for `json_populate_recordset` I would receive the correct order and the correct data types of columns but could not exclude columns that did not exist at date x.
-I need to know the structure of 'table_A' at the requested date, too.

-Unfortunately pgMemento can yet not perform logging of DDL commands, like `ALTER TABLE [...]`.
-It forces the user to do a manual column backup.
-By executing the procedure `pgmemento.create_table_template` an empty copy of the audited table is created in the pgmemento schema (concatenated with an internal ID).
-Every created table is documented (with timestamp) in `pgmemento.table_templates` which is queried when restoring former table states.

-IMPORTANT: A table template has to be created before the audited table is altered.

-#### 5.5.6.
 Work with the past state

 If past states were restored as tables they do not have primary keys or indexes assigned to them.
 References between tables are lost as well.
-If the user wants to work on the restored table or database state - like he would do with the recent state - he can use the procedures `pgmemento.pkey_table_state`, `pgmemento.fkey_table_state` and `pgmemento.index_table_state`.
+If the user wants to work on the restored table or database state - like he would do with the production state - he can use the procedures `pgmemento.pkey_table_state`, `pgmemento.fkey_table_state` and `pgmemento.index_table_state`.
-These procedures create primary keys, foreign keys and indexes on behalf of the recent constraints defined in the certain schema (e.g. 'public').
+These procedures create primary keys, foreign keys and indexes on behalf of the recent constraints defined in the production schema.

-If table and/or database structures have changed fundamentally over time it might not be possible to recreate constraints and indexes as their metadata is not logged by pgMemento.
+Note that if table and/or database structures have changed fundamentally over time it might not be possible to recreate constraints and indexes as their metadata is not yet logged by pgMemento.

 ### 5.6.
 Unistall pgMemento